Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours debugging that cryptic error,  *Google it first*.
-Seriously.
-You're not the first person to wrestle with a semicolon in the wrong place (or a mysteriously missing parenthesis – those little fiends!).
-Save your sanity, and maybe even discover a witty Stack Overflow answer to boot.
+- **Pro Tip:**  Before wrestling a bug for hours,  **Google it first.**  Seriously.
+You're not the first person to stare blankly at a cryptic error message.
+Save your sanity (and your hair) – someone's probably already written a Stack Overflow answer with the solution, complete with witty comments and unhelpful suggestions that you can gleefully ignore.

 ---

-### 📅 Last Updated: 2024-11-22 00:46
+### 📅 Last Updated: 2024-11-22 04:12

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!